Foxandxss/hello-lineman/README.md

 ### Rails integration

 So you decided to use `Rails` as a backend.
-There are several ways to integrate them, and here is mine:
+There are several ways to integrate it, and here is mine:

 ```
 [hello-lineman]$ rails new .
 ```

-That will create a rails app in the current directory, so the *frontend* folder is inside the rails application.
+That will create a Rails app in the current directory, so the *frontend* folder is inside the Rails application.

 They don't know each other and they don't care.

-We do it this way because it will be a lot easier to deploy (More on this later).
+We do it this way because it will be a lot easier to deploy (more on this later).

-Now is the time to build our great *REST Api*.
+Now it is the time to build our great *REST Api*.

 Then in the lineman application, you configure the proxy server (as the lineman documentation says) and you're good to go.

 ### Rails configuration

-Since our frontend and our backend are completely separated, we need to configure rails to use the frontend properly.
+Since our frontend and our backend are completely separated, we need to configure Rails to use the frontend properly.

 The idea is that the frontend should be 100% portable, so if tomorrow we decide that we don't want Rails anymore, we can dump the frontend into another backend without **any** change at all.

-First, since we are not using the *CSRF meta tag* that Rails provides (Remember, our index.html shouldn't contain any code of the backend) we need a way to ask Rails for a *CSRF* token and then use it.
+First, since we are not using the *CSRF meta tag* that Rails provides (remember, our index.html shouldn't contain any code of the backend) we need a way to ask Rails for a *CSRF* token and then use it.

-If you saw David Mosher's video, you see that what he does is request the *CSRF* token to the server when the application start and then inject it into Angular.
+If you saw David Mosher's video, you see that what he does is to request the *CSRF* token from the server when the application starts and then inject it into Angular.

-That is easy to with Rails, something along the lines:
+That is easy to do with Rails, something along the lines:

 ```ruby
 class CsrfController < ApplicationController